Vormamim/Data_Science/readme.md

 This Python script primarily leverages the pandas library to manage and process datasets.
 It deals with a sample fitness dataset and personal fitness records (which can be customized for individual usage).
 This assumes some knowledge from Year 11 Assessment One using CarSales as a dataset.

+For more information head to my wiki http://ghs.vormamim.com/wiki

 ```
 import pandas as pd
 from datetime import datetime